PotHix/pothix.github.com/content/post/2019-year-in-review.md

 now have data for the full year.
 I will also mention the data I had for 2018, since they were collected but never published.

-In 2018, I had **1733 articles unread (22% increase comparing to 2017) and 1456
+In 2018, I had **1733 articles unread (22% increase compared to 2017) and 1456
-articles read (31% increase comparing to 2017)**.
+articles read (31% increase compared to 2017)**.

 In 2019, I have **1908 articles unread (9% increase comparing to 2018) and 1731
-articles read (16% increase comparing to 2018)**.
+articles read (16% increase compared to 2018)**.

-It means that **I read 275 article this year**.
-It's a bit worse than 2018, when I read 381, but it's still a good number IMO.
+It means that **I read 275 articles this year**.
+It's a bit worse than 2018 when I read 381, but it's still a good number IMO.
 It's an average of **23 articles each month**.
-Again, it's worth mentioning that I'm aware that I will probably wever read all those 1908 articles left in my Pocket account and I'm OK with that.
+Again, it's worth mentioning that I'm aware that I will probably never read all those 1908 articles left in my Pocket account and I'm OK with that.

 I was expecting to have more data from